ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 The Bible translations in the “Modern” group in the bar-graph are discussed in more detail below in score-order, starting with the best.

 WEB - World English Bible.
 The WEB is about as accurate as the NKJV, so it’s quite accurate.
 It is based on the Majority Text (MT), and was created by many volunteers.
 Unlike the MLV, the WEB consists of the entire Bible.
 The goal of its leaders is to provide an accurate Bible translation in modern English that is not copyrighted.
 They succeeded.
-However, this translation needs proofing due to the high frequency of little mistakes I noticed.
+However, this translation needs proofreading due to the high frequency of little mistakes I noticed.
 But I am more sensitive to correct English than most people, and you will probably find the WEB to be fine.
 But a substantial flaw in the WEB is that it does not indicate which which words were added (interpolated) by the translators.
 The WEB is an update of the ASV which italicizes interpolations, and I don’t know why the WEB removed those italics.
 Also, its phrasing is abstruse in places, a flaw it inherited from the ASV.
 You can download it for free in a variety of formats from here: https://ebible.org.
 If you type this URL by hand, note that it’s ebible.org and not ebible.com.
 The WEB has great potential.
 If you can volunteer some time to help rectify its flaws, it could become a great blessing for many people.

 NKJV - New King James Version.
 The NKJV is quite accurate.
 It is an update of the King James Version, but using modern English (unlike the ASV).
 Its only important weakness is what is advertised as a strength: The NKJV retains wording from the KJV when such is understandable in modern English.
 But the translators did so excessively in my opinion, retaining some words and phrases whose meanings have changed enough over the centuries to be inaccurate today.
 There are not many such words, and two that I included in my pressure-verses are “mansions” and “reward”.
 You should remember that “mansions” in John 14:2 should be “abodes” and that “reward” in a few places should be “recompense”.
 A few archaic phrases were also carried over, such as “a certain place” (which means “somewhere”) occurring in Hebrews.
 But mistaken carry-overs are minor and uncommon, and its English is modern enough and pleasant, so the NKJV is my favorite translation.

 NASB - New American Standard Bible.
-The advertising for the NASB claims that it’s the most literal popular translation, but that claim is wrong because the NKJV is significantly more accurate.
+The advertising for the NASB claims that it’s the most literal popular translation, but that claim is false because the NKJV is significantly more accurate.
 The NASB is an update and a (supposed) improvement of the ASV.
 But the NASB scored much worse than the ASV, having about twice as many failures as the ASV.
 The table of raw failures above shows that the translators for the NASB altered some verses to be less accurate.
 A typical example is Acts 11:2, where “they that were of the circumcision” (ASV) was changed to “those who were circumcised”, which is an interpretation and not a translation.
 I am reluctant to recommend the NASB due to its mediocre accuracy.

 RSV - Revised Standard Version.
 Like the NASB, this 1952 translation was based on the ASV, but it was controversial because most of its translators were liberals (in the religious sense), which biased the translations of some verses in ways conservative Christians disapproved of.
 I am fond of this translation because I used it in college when I was a new Christian.
 I still have that Bible.
 My scoring shows that its accuracy is mediocre.

 MEV - Modern English Version.
-I’m reluctant to include this translation in the grading (and it’s not on the bar graph) because it needs a round of careful proofing and correction.
+I’m reluctant to include this translation in the grading (and it’s not on the bar graph) because it needs a round of careful proofreading and correction.
 I tried to make the MEV my main Bible, and though I found it pleasant to read, I gave up after encountering a very high rate of mistakes.
 For example, I saw five mistakes in six chapters of Deuteronomy and eight in 12 chapters of Acts.
 I logged 33 mistakes during roughly six hours of reading.
 The MEV’s mistakes fall into three categories: irritating mistranslations, bad grammar, and remnants of King James English.
 The goal of the MEV was to update the KJV into modern English while maintaining the beauty of the KJV.
 Strangely, it italicizes some (but not all) interpolations in the Old Testament and none in the New that I saw.
 The MEV is about as accurate as the NASB, but its many mistakes show that it’s not ready for publication.

 ESV - English Standard Bible.
 This popular translation is easy and pleasant to read, but its accuracy is mediocre.
 And it has problems with women.
 It incorrectly translates 1 Cor 11:5 as “wife”, unlike almost all other translations.
 It also mistranslated 1 Cor 7:25.
 A good review of the ESV, including insights into its unusual problem with women, can be found here: http://www.bible-researcher.com/esv.html.